MetPX/sarracenia/doc/mirroring_use_case.rst

 performance and was far more reliable than the parallel sr_watch method,and by the spring, with deployment expected for early July 2017, the GPFS policy approach was selected.

-As the migration progressed, the file systems got more filled, and the GPFS-policy method got progressively slower.
+As the migration progressed, the file systems grew in that they had more files in the trees, and the GPFS-policy method progressively slowed.
 Already in July, this was not an acceptable solution.
 At this point, the idea of intercepting jobs' file i/o calls with a shim library was introduced.
 ECCC told SSC at the time, that having correct feeds, and having everything ready for transition was the priority, so the focus of efforts was in that direction until the migration was achieved in September.
 In spite of being a lower priority over the